|5 Nov 2018||Overnight Travel||1 night|

-The rail system includes the long-haul, inexpensive Shosholoza Meyl Metrorail trains and some more luxurious options are available.
+The rail system includes the long-haul, inexpensive Shosholoza Meyl Metrorail trains with more luxurious options are available.
 There is also the Gautrain rapid transit railway system in Gauteng Province.

-Bring clothes that are cool, light and comfortable because summer temperatures can get well into the 30 - 40 degree Celsius range in some areas.
-Also bring an umbrella or raincoat during summer as this is when most of the country gets its rain, but don't forget a swimming costume (bathing suit).
+Bring cool, light and comfortable clothes because summer temperatures can get well into the 30 - 40 degree Celsius range in some areas.
+Also, bring an umbrella or raincoat during summer as this is when most of the country gets its rain, but don't forget a swimming costume (bathing suit).